Dmitri Mandrîcenco

-Dmitri Mandrîcenco (born 13 May 1997) is a Moldovan professional footballer who plays as a midfielder for the Moldova national team.
-He is currently under suspended contract with Inhulets Petrove.
+Dmitri Mandrîcenco (born 13 May 1997) is a Moldovan professional footballer who plays as a midfielder for Georgian Erovnuli Liga club Dinamo Batumi and the Moldova national team.

 Club career

 Mandrîcenco was born in Tiraspol, Moldova, and started his youth career with Sheriff Tiraspol.
 He later played youth football in Ukraine for RVUFK Kyiv, Vorskla Poltava and Dynamo Kyiv.

-He started his senior career in Moldova, before moving to Georgia and Saburtalo Tbilisi in January 2021.
+Mandrîcenco started his senior career at Dinamo-Auto Tiraspol, then joined Dynamo Kyiv, playing for the under-21 team.
+He returned to Moldova, playing for Spicul Chișcăreni and then for Sfîntul Gheorghe, reaching the final of the Moldovan Cup twice with the club.
+He moved to Georgia and Saburtalo Tbilisi in January 2021.
+On 15 April 2021 he scored a hat-trick in a 3–2 win over Samtredia in a Erovnuli Liga match.
+He helped the side win the Georgian Cup in the same year, scoring in the fourth round and the semi-finals, in a 1–0 win over Spaeri and a 2–1 win over Dinamo Batumi, respectively.

 In January 2022, he joined Ukrainian side Inhulets Petrove.
-On 6 April 2022, Mandrîcenco signed a contract with Motor Lublin.
+On 6 April 2022, Mandrîcenco went on loan to the Polish club Motor Lublin.
+In July 2023 he joined the Lithuanian side Dainava.

 International career

 Having represented Moldova at under-17, under-19 and under-21 level, Mandrîcenco made his senior international debut for the country on 18 January 2022 against Uganda.
 Starting the match, he scored a goal after just 10 minutes of play.

 International goals

 Personal life

 Mandrîcenco holds both Moldovan and Ukrainian citizenship.
 He comes from a footballing family; his brother Constantin Mandrîcenco is a footballer, and his father Nicolae Mandrîcenco and his uncle Ivan Mandricenco were also footballers.